-For the current by-laws of the Temple American Inn of Court,
+For the current by-laws of the Temple American Inn of Court, please see here.

 Temple Inn Meetings

 Regular meetings of the Inn are called by the Executive Committee at least six (6) times a year and are usually held on a regularly scheduled day of each month.
 The main theme and subject matter of the regular meetings shall be the improvement of the practical legal skills of the membership with emphasis on legal ethics, civility, professionalism and overall excellence in lawyers.
 The membership is divided into Pupilage teams comprised of Masters, Barristers, Associates and Law Students who prepare and present to the membership at each meeting a Program which demonstrates and explains the principles, skills, techniques and relationships involved in the courtroom and in activities preliminary to courtroom appearances.
 These Programs and the critique and questioning from the members are all designed to assist members in better discharging their duties to clients and society.

 Membership in the Temple American Inn of Court is limited to no more than one hundred twenty-five (125) members.
 Membership in the Inn shall be for one (1) year terms, which may be renewed by invitation.
 Active membership is divided into six (6) classifications: